heremaps/naksha/here-naksha-lib-plv8/README.md

 code is executed.
 The method `openSession`, of the [PgStorage](./src/commonMain/kotlin/naksha/psql/PgStorage.kt) interface, is implemented in PLV8 as a thin wrapper around the native [SPI](https://plv8.github.io/#database-access-via-spi)-API, provided out-of-the-box by the [PLV8 extension](https://plv8.github.io/).
-Actually, this implementation therefore does only support a single connection, so inside the database the parallel optimization (`executeParallel`) are not supported.
+Actually, this implementation therefore does only support a single connection, so inside the database the parallel optimizations (`executeParallel`) are not supported.

 # Things we need to remember
 Due to partitioning of the big tables, we need to change **cluster** and **group** parameters: